Probate Q&A Series

 Detailed Answer

 Probate is the court-supervised process for settling a decedent’s estate, including real property such as a family home.
-Under North Carolina law, most real estate passes through probate unless the property owner takes specific steps before death.
-If your parents did not use one of these tools, you generally cannot avoid probate to transfer their house to siblings.
+Under North Carolina law, most real estate passes outside probate to devisees or heirs, although administration may still be needed to pay claims or otherwise administer the estate.
+If your parents did not use one of these tools, you generally cannot avoid estate administration issues in transferring their house to siblings.

 1. Joint Tenancy with Right of Survivorship